(POSTCARD DEPARTMENT OF JUDNICK.COM)

 ILLINOIS CENTRAL RAILROAD.
 "The 'dotted rail' rides again." showing its GP38 diesel #9552 with a new nose herald in 1991, unused chrome postcard, near mint. $1.25 r(a40)#*

 ILLINOIS CENTRAL RAILROAD.
 "This is some of the wreck yesterday Feb 16 '10 at Arlington Ky." uncaptioned sepia-tone Azo (triangles up) real photo postcard, so we use the writing on the back.
 Shows an undamaged I. C. R. R. engine (Illinois Central Rail Road) at the site, quite possibly arriving to help; it ran from Bardwell to Clinton through Arlington.
 Several people & the mangled remains of a tracked vehicle are prominent.
 Rare!
-SOLD RECENTLY k(a)r(i)
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. k(a)r(i)